-A common criticism of TFA is that the high level of turnover among corps members undermines any effectiveness advantage that corps members might bring to the classroom because of the returns in experience that accrue to career teachers over time that do not accrue to most TFA hires.
-Kane et al. (2008) address this criticism directly by modeling steady-state differences in experience between the TFA workforce and those of non-TFA hires, and they identify the minimum difference in productivity between the groups to make the hiring of TFA corps members advantageous to the district.
-They describe this minimum to be relatively "modest" based on their estimates of TFA retention: 0.019 student standard deviations in mathematics and 0.012 standard deviations in ELA.
+Given the difficulties of retaining teachers in high-need school contexts, school and district leaders may face competing alternatives of staffing their schools with high-performing yet transient teachers versus stable yet relatively less productive teachers.
+This tradeoff is particularly salient in the case of TFA, where a common criticism is that the high level of turnover among corps members undermines any effectiveness advantage that corps members might bring to the classroom because of the returns in experience that accrue to career teachers over time that do not accrue to most TFA hires.
+Kane et al. (2008) address this issue directly by estimating the point at which the benefit of staffing with effective teachers is equal to the cost of frequent turnover due to low retention.
+Specifically, they model steady-state differences in experience between the TFA workforce and those of non-TFA hires, given the observed retention across the two groups.
+With these steady-state experience differences, they identify the minimum difference in productivity between the groups to make the hiring of TFA corps members advantage deviations in ELA.
+The authors describe these minima to be relatively "modest" based on their estimates of TFA retention.